- Home

 Discrete and algebraic models, and algorithms

 Professor Molnar’s professional interests are in both mathematics and computer science, including abstract algebra, Hopf algebras and representation theory, discrete mathematics and combinatorics, programming languages, theory of computation, and mathematical models of systems.
-His current work includes work on mathematical paradoxes, applications of symmetry, the Stable Marriage problem, and the mathematical structure and transformation of algorithms.
-He is currently in Macalester’s MSFEO program, and has no teaching duties.
+His work studies mathematical paradoxes, applications of symmetry, the Stable Marriage problem, and the mathematical structure and transformation of algorithms.

 BS: Georgetown University, 1967